cypress-io/cypress-documentation/source/guides/guides/command-line.md

 cypress run --browser chrome
 ```

-The "browser" argument can be set to "chrome", "canary", "chromium", "edge", "edgeCanary" or "electron" to launch a browser detected on your system.
+The "browser" argument can be set to `chrome`, `chromium`, `edge`, or `electron` to launch a browser detected on your system.
 Cypress will attempt to automatically find the installed browser for you.

+To launch non-stable browsers, add a colon and the desired release channel.
+For example, to launch Chrome Canary, use `chrome:canary`.

 You can also choose a browser by supplying a path: